fastattackv/FastBot/README.md

 # FastBot
-Discord bot develloped by Fastattack
+A discord bot develloped by Fastattack

-The bot is developed in french
+The bot is developed in python in french

 With this code you can copy parts of it or inspire you to develop a bot